-Can consuming alfalfa help increase breast milk supply?
+Can consuming alfalfa help boost nutrition and increase breast milk supply by adding vital vitamins and minerals?
 Read on as we give you an insight into the safety of alfalfa for lactating women, its possible health benefits, and its side effects.
 Understanding these details is necessary before you add alfalfa to your lactation diet.

 Is Alfalfa Safe When Breastfeeding?

 Alfalfa is “generally recognized as safe” (GRAS) by the US Food and Drug Administration (3).
-However, there is inadequate data on the safety and efficacy of its use by nursing mothers.
+However, there is inadequate data on the safety and efficacy of this plant-based ingredient for nursing mothers.
 For this reason, alfalfa consumption in lactation should be done only under expert guidance.

 Possible Health Benefits Of Alfalfa During Lactation